HARLIV-SINGH/neural-network-numpy/README.md

 This repository implements a **neural network** from scratch using only **NumPy**.
 It trains a model on the **Heart Disease dataset** using gradient descent, with no reliance on external libraries.

-The goal is to practice the **mathematical foundations** that make up neural networks: layer creation, activation functions, loss calculation, forward pass, backpropagation and gradient descent
+The goal is to practice the **mathematical foundations** that make up neural networks: forward pass, loss calculation, gradient descent, and backpropagation.

 ---

 ## Features